Powerlearnproject/se-day1-assignment-samuel-wambugu/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems
 importance:
-    creation of software applications and systems that power various aspects of modern life which including communication, commerce, entertainment, and healthcare.
+    creation of software applications and systems that power various aspects of modern life including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering. development of the first programming language